Thesis submission procedure

 3. Printing the hard copies of your thesis

 Prepare two hard copies for the Students' Office.
-All should be identical with the digital version on your CD.
+All should be identical with the digital version.

 Print two copies double-sided (except for the first three pages: the title page; supervisor's approval and your statement of authorship; abstract and keywords; which remain one-sided in all your copies).
 All copies should be comb-bound only, with a transparent front cover - no hardback binding.